Lawn Care Basics

 When should I bust out my spreader?
 A good rule of thumb (green or any other hue) is to apply your first feeding when your lawn starts to actively grow, and needs its first mowing.
 Depending on where you live, that can be February through April.

 I live up North, any tips?
-If you were invaded by crabgrass last year, use our Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food.
-(Long name, sorry.)
-If not apply Scotts® Turf Builder® Lawn Food.
+If you were invaded by crabgrass last year, use our Scotts® Turf Builder® Triple Action to prevent crabgrass (plus other grassy weeds) for 4 months, all while feeding your lawn and killing weeds like dandelion and clover.
+If you didn't have crabgrass issues, apply Scotts® Turf Builder® Lawn Food.

 How about the South?
 If you’re weed-wrestling, use Scotts® Turf Builder® Bonus® S Southern Weed & Feed.
-If you’re one of the lucky few whom weeds have passed by, use our Scotts® Turf Builder® Southern Lawn Food.
+If you’re also dealing with fire ants, apply Scotts® Turf Builder® Southern Triple Action, which prevents and kills them for up to 6 months, in addition to feeding your lawn and killing weeds like dollarweed and clover.
+And if you're one of the lucky few whom weeds and fire ants have passed by, use our Scotts® Turf Builder® Southern Lawn Food.

 My lawn is powerfully green.
 Why bother to feed?
 We expected that question.
 That green doesn’t come from nowhere, it draws on the stored-up energy in your grass plants that needs to be replenished to keep full nutrition available for summer.